 Converse: We encourage you to participate in on-going discussions through the WFAE sponsoredAcoustic-Ecology listserv.
 It is easy to join and participate with other ear-minded individuals regarding the soundscape environments in which we live.

 Network: The WFAE is onFacebook and Twitter.
-Many of our affiliates also provide social networking for members.
+Many of our Affiliate Organisations also provide social networking for their members.

 Participate: WFAE members and others participate at WFAE events around the world.
 Researchers, teachers, sound producers, musicians, and acoustic ecologists have presented papers, panel discussions, workshops, sound installations, and have given sound art performances during many events.